 Continuing towards Limehouse you will pass the premises of the Mile End Climbing Wall and then walk under a railway bridge.
 The railway line crosses Grove Road on another bridge a couple of hundred yards away and here a plaque indicates the first V1 flying bomb landed in London in 1944.
 Three years earlier the East End had been subjected to the Blitz and unexploded bombs from that air offensive are still turning up, a large one being found close to the canal in May 2007.
 There was great apprehension of the effects of bombing on London prior to the war and huge numbers of metal stretchers were produced to carry casualties.
 When the war was over these were usually scrapped, but a few are still dotted about, put to other uses.
 Sometimes they were welded together to make railings but the one in photograph 8 is in Hackney, a few hundred yards south of the Cat and Mutton bridge, where it serves as a climbing frame for plants.

-Passing under the railway bridge will take us to the Art Park, which also contains an earth covered pavilion, regularly used for exhibitions of work produced by local artists and craftspeople.
+Passing under the railway bridge will take us to the Art Park, which contains an earth covered pavilion, regularly used for exhibitions of work produced by local artists and craftspeople.
 It also has a small lake on which cygnets sometimes make their debut in the world.
 As they grow they will doubtless be introduced to the canal too.
 The lake is hidden from the canal, but easily accessible by the track which runs off from the towpath about 100 yards beyond the railway bridge.

 On the opposite side of the canal is the Queen Mary campus of London University.
-The old lock keeper's cottage at Mile End lock is now used by the university and a meeting room was built on the side some years ago (9).
-It is, perhaps, not an addition that will meet with the full approval of all those interested in the preservation of canal architecture, but too late to object now.
+The old lock keeper's cottage at Mile End Lock is now used by the university and a meeting room was built on the side some years ago (9).
+It is, perhaps, not an addition that will meet with the full approval of all those interested in the preservation of canal architecture, but far, far too late to object now.
 Close by the lock is the Art Mound, which looks like an Iron Age barrow.
 Mound or barrow there are seats on the top where you can rest after the climb and look over the surrounding area.

 Bethnal Green to Limehouse